ianjum/Things/2023 link-to-things.md

 - 6 blog tips for busy academics [link](https://matt.might.net/articles/how-to-blog-as-an-academic/)

 - Tips for Computer Science Faculty Applications [link](https://yisongyue.medium.com/checklist-of-tips-for-computer-science-faculty-applications-9fd2480649cc)
+> Have excellent tips for writing the statements.
+Also, have a few perfect sample statements of each type.

 - Even a Geek Can Speak [link](https://www.amazon.com/Even-Geek-Speak-Joey-Asher/dp/0978577604)